On R-trees, homotopies, and covering maps: Introduction

 Typically, the path $\gamma$ will be very complicated, as it (1) will be space-filling in the image of some chosen homotopy between $\alpha$ and $\beta$ and (2) must pass through all of the points of both $\alpha$ and $\beta$ in the same order that each of these paths does.
 Despite its complexity, the construction of $\gamma$ from the pair $\alpha,\beta$ is entirely explicit.
-Our Main Theorem implies that the equivalence relation on paths generated by geodesic $\bbr$-tree reduction coincides precisely with path-homotopy.
-This theorem also implies that the one-dimensional analogue of the path-homotopy relation (two paths are equivalent if they form a loop that factors through an $\bbr$-tree) is, in fact, \textit{not} an equivalence relation on paths in the plane because it fails to be transitive.
+Our Main Theorem implies that the equivalence relation on paths generated by geodesic $\bbr$-tree reduction coincides precisely with path-homotopy (Corollary \ref{corcoincideswithhomotopy}).

-Berestovski\v{i}-Plaut \cite{BP10rtrees} construct, for every length space $X$, an action of a locally free group $\Gamma(X)$ on an $\bbr$-tree $E$ with orbit space $X=E/\Gamma(X)$ and such that the quotient map $E\to X$ uniquely lifts all \textit{rectifiable} paths rel.\ starting point.
-In a sequel paper, we characterize all orbits $X=E/G$ of $\bbr$-trees $E$ for which the quotient map $E\to X$ uniquely lifts \textit{all} paths rel.\ starting point.
-In stark contrast to Berestovski\v{i}-Plaut's result, we find that such group actions are rare.
-For instance, no such action exists if the closed unit disk embeds in $X$.
-These results are possible due to the following, which answers a question of Dydak \cite[Problem 2.3]{Dydak}.

-\begin{corollary} If $X$ is a first countable, locally path-connected, and simply connected space, $E$ is a path-connected space, and $p:E\to X$ is a map, which lifts all paths uniquely rel.\ starting point, then $p$ is a homeomorphism. \end{corollary}

-In \cite[Section 4]{BM}, it is shown that if Dydak's Problem has an affirmative answer, then every map $p:E\to X$ that uniquely lifts all paths rel.\ starting point is a Serre fibration and, moreover, is a covering map if $E$ and $X$ are manifolds (of any dimension and with or without boundary).
-Hence, unique lifting of paths alone implies all other types of lifting.